ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A Moth ans Influence. —The late
- s.
+Tin s.
 H. Benton, who was s»» long in
 I public life surrounded by temptations,
 paid the following tribute to his mother:
 &quot;My mother asked me iievcr to use to­